 Partnerships with parents

 Talk Soon.
-Talk Often: a guide for parents talking to their kids about sex is a free resource that can be bulk ordered by schools.
+Talk Often: a guide for parents talking to their kids about sex is a free hardcopy resource that can be bulk ordered by schools and website.
 Send a copy home to parents prior to starting your RSE program.
 The booklet offers ages and stage related information on puberty (and other topics) so that parents can reinforce the topics covered in class.
 (How to order hard copies.)
 Provide the link to parents on school websites and social media.